How To Write A Movie Name In An Essay

 4. Use Descriptive Language

 When discussing a movie, use descriptive language to provide context and engage your readers.
-Instead of simply stating the title, describe the film's genre, director, or notable actors.
+On the flip side, instead of simply stating the title, describe the film's genre, director, or notable actors.
 This can help to create a more vivid and compelling analysis.

 For example: